-Policy and Planning provides management analysis and reporting including SHHR Dashboards Agency Website Dashboards, legislation, program evaluation, policy and regulatory development, consumer satisfaction, human subjects research review, and quality assurance.
+The DRS Division's Program and Analytics unit provides management analysis and reporting including SHHR Dashboards Agency Website Dashboards, program evaluation, consumer satisfaction, and quality assurance.

 Internal Audit helps business units ensure their operational, financial, and IT (Security) processes are sound by providing an indication of whether business units comply with relevant standards and / or regulations.
-In addition, Internal Audit investigates potential fraud, waste, and abuse at the Agency and at grant sub-recipients when requested by the Office of the State Inspector General or by Agency Management.
+In addition, Internal Audit investigates potential fraud, waste, and abuse at the Agency and at grant subrecipients when requested by the Office of the State Inspector General or by Agency Management.